Calendar: Systems

 A full calendar system has a different calendar date for every day.
 Thus the week cycle is by itself not a full calendar system; neither is a system to name the days within a year without a system for identifying the years.

-The simplest calendar system just counts time periods from a reference date.
+The simplest calendar system just counts time periods from a reference date, or epoch.
 This applies for the Julian day or Unix Time.
 Virtually the only possible variation is using a different reference date, in particular, one less distant in the past to make the numbers smaller.
 Computations in these systems are just a matter of addition and subtraction.

 Other calendars have one (or multiple) larger units of time.

 Calendars that contain one level of cycles: